Home / Blog / SOC vs. NOC: Securing and optimizing mission-critical operations

 First, let’s establish the fundamentals, including the key responsibilities and functions of each type of center.

-A Security Operations Center (SOC) is the digital guardian of your organization.
+A security operations center (SOC) is the digital guardian of your organization.
 Think of it as the security hub, responsible for identifying, analyzing, and mitigating cybersecurity threats.
 In essence, the SOC is your shield against cyberattacks.
+Whether protecting mission data or securing banking transactions, SOCs help detect malicious activity, coordinate responses, and ensure compliance with industry regulations, financial interests, and government and defense standards.

-On the other hand, a Network Operations Center (NOC) is the central nervous system of your IT infrastructure.
+On the other hand, a network operations center (NOC) is the central nervous system of your IT infrastructure.
 NOCs focus on ensuring network performance, availability, and managing network incidents.
+In sectors like energy and utilities, finance, or technology, NOCs monitor grid performance, secure interconnection flows, and enable 24/7 uptime for critical services.

 The Synergy Between SOCs and NOCs

 In many organizations, the distinction between SOC and NOC can be blurry, but it’s essential to recognize the invaluable synergy they offer.
 SOCs often collaborate with NOCs, sharing critical information about network threats and incidents.
 This collaboration is vital because a network issue can sometimes be the result of a security breach, and vice versa.
+In the utilities sector, compromised network performance might point to a broader cyber threat to operational technology (OT) systems, whereas in a space command center, NOC and SOC teams must work in tandem to maintain secure telemetry, video feeds, and communications during launches or satellite operations.
 The key is effective communication and coordinated action.

 Addressing the misconception of redundancy is crucial.
 While there is some overlap in incident response, both SOCs and NOCs serve different primary functions, and their collaboration enhances the overall security and performance of an organization.